garrigue/lablgtk/README.md

 ### Libraries support

-- LibGlade support: not available in Gtk3 (replaced by GtkBuilder)
-- GL extension: not available in Gtk3
-- SVG support: not available in Gtk3
-- GnomeCanvas support: not available in Gtk3
 - GtkSourceView 3 support:
 		This binding was contributed by Benjamin Monate, and adapted by Hugo Herbelin.
 		It requires libgtksourceview-3.x.
 		See examples in examples/sourceview/*3.ml
 		The executable must be linked with lablgtksourceview3.cma.
+- GtkSpell 3 support:

+#### Not available in Gtk3

+- LibGlade support: not available in Gtk3 (replaced by GtkBuilder)
+- GL extension: not available in Gtk3
+- SVG support: not available in Gtk3
+- GnomeCanvas support: not available in Gtk3

 ### Windows port

-See README.win32 for detailed information on installation.

 If you want to use threads, you must be aware of windows specific restrictions; see for instance: